Jul 24 2007

 If they are Christian, offer to read Scripture to them.
 Ask how they’re doing "in their Spirit."

-One Response to “How to treat people who have a cancer?”
+1 thought on “How to treat people who have a cancer?”